POETSII/tinsel/doc/Architecture.md

   * 16 mailboxes
   * 16 caches
   * two DDR3 DRAM controllers
+  * four 10Gbps reliable links
   * a JTAG UART

-The clock frequency is 275MHz and the resource utilisation is 94K ALMs, **40%** of the DE5-Net, leaving plenty of space for interboard comms and more cores to be added in the near future.
+The clock frequency is 270MHz and the resource utilisation is 95K ALMs, **40% of the DE5-Net**, leaving plenty of space for FPUs to be added in the near future.

-### Tinsel Parameters
+## B. Tinsel Parameters

   Parameter                | Default | Description
   ------------------------ | ------- | -----------